 Admission of the new class entails written applications and individual interviews, each conducted by a tutor (i.e., a faculty member) together with one or more CSS students.
 The College especially wants to gauge applicants’ motivation and aptitude for the course of study and pace of work they will face in the CSS.
 While the College is not an Honors program, it tries not to admit students who will have undue difficulty with the work.

-The economics prerequisite for the CSS is completion of either ECON 101 and one 200-level Economics course with a C+ or better for the two classes averaged together, or ECON 110 with a grade of C+ or better.
+The economics prerequisite for the CSS is completion of ECON 101 with a grade of C+ or higher OR ECON 110 (for which a full-year of college-level calculus is required) with a grade of C+ or higher.
 Students are well-advised to have this required coursework behind them before entering the College.
-However, some students who have not completed the economics prerequisite are admitted each year, on the understanding that they will make up the requirement during sophomore year.
-AP exams in both microeconomics and macroeconomics with scores of 4 or 5 will also meet the requirement, as will an IB exam in economics with a score of 5 or higher.
+However, some students who have not completed the economics prerequisite are admitted each year, on the understanding that they will complete the requirement in the fall term of the sophomore year.

 Colloquium (required; 1 credit):